mjd-tech/Linux-notes/filesystem/mount.md

 ### Mount point

+On desktop systems, USB drives are mounted by the "udisks2" utility.
+The mountpoint is one of the following:
+- `/run/media/username/drive_id` (Arch/Manjaro/Fedora)
+- `/media/username/drive_id` (Debian/Ubuntu)
-On desktop systems, USB drives are mounted in `/run/media/username/drive_id`, where drive_id is a LABEL or UUID.
+where drive_id is a LABEL or UUID.
-Previously, the mount point was under `/media`, but not lately.

-`/mnt` is the "official" place to mount stuff.
+`/mnt` is the "official" place to mount stuff that isn't auto-mounted.

-Typically you create a directory under /mnt
+Typically you create a directory under /mnt and mount stuff there.

 ### File System Type

-You may either use `auto` or specify a file system.
-Auto will attempt to automatically detect the file system of the target file system and in general works well.
-In general auto is used for removable devices and a specific file system or network protocol for network shares.
+Typically `auto` is used for removable devices, such as USB drives.
+Otherwise, the file system is specified for "internal" devices (hard disk drives, SSDs, etc), and "network" devices (NFS,Samba, SSHfs)

 Examples:

 - auto - auto detect file system
 - vfat - used for FAT partitions.
 - ntfs, ntfs-3g - used for ntfs partitions.
-- btrfs, ext4, etc.
+- btrfs, ext4, - Linux native partitions.
+- nfs, sshfs, cifs - network shares
 - udf,iso9660 - for CD/DVD
 - swap